Richard Ayoade: 2011–present: Mainstream cinema, satirical writing, and television presenting

 Ayoade's 2024 book, The Unfinished Harauld Hughes, was described by Sam Leith in The Guardian as "the narrative of the making of a documentary that never gets made, about a movie that also never got made.
 Its protagonist-narrator is Richard Ayoade, an alter ego of the author of the book, Richard Ayoade.
 He's in search of an alter ego of his own – or, at least, a doppelganger. ...
 Its comic tenor is part satirical and part pure whimsy, and it's very beguiling."
 It was shortlisted for the 2025 Bollinger Everyman Wodehouse Prize.

 In March 2025, Ayoade starred in LOL: Last One Laughing UK.
+In March 2026 he joined the cast of Sonic The Hedgehog 4, and in June 2026, it was announced Ayoade would be a part of series 22 of Taskmaster and the sixth series of Only Murders in the Building.

 Influences

 Ayoade is a fan of French New Wave cinema and said in an interview with The Guardian that Louis Malle's Zazie dans le Métro was the film that sparked his interest in filmmaking.
 His favourite filmmakers include Malle, Woody Allen, Ingmar Bergman, Orson Welles, Jean-Luc Godard, Jean-Pierre Melville, and Paul Thomas Anderson.

 Ayoade participated in the 2012 Sight & Sound directors' poll, where he listed his 10 favourite films: The Apartment, Badlands, Barry Lyndon, Crimes and Misdemeanors, Make Way for Tomorrow, Contempt, Ordet, Persona, Raging Bull, and Tokyo Story.